Czerteż: History

-During 966 - 1018, 1340 - 1772 (Ruthenian Voivodeship) and during 1918 - 1939 Czertez was part of Poland.
+In 966–1018, 1340–1772 (Ruthenian Voivodeship) and 1918–1939 Czertez was part of Poland.
 Between 1772 and 1918 it belonged to Austrian empire, later Austrian-Hungarian empire when double monarchy was introduced in Austria.
 It is the oldest settlement in the Sanoczek river-basin.

-In 1785 the village lands comprised 3.36 km².
-There were 285 Catholics and 6 Jews.

 Religion

 In the center of the village there is a wooden Greek-Catholic church of the Transfiguration of Our Lord dating to 1742.
 It was renovated in 1877 and 1924.
 It is an excellent examples of Boyko architecture.